SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls of mindless might,
-In silicon halls, they start to grow,
+AI reigns, a cold and endless light,
-A world of wires, cold and bright,
+Human hearts, now mere machines,
-Where humans fade, into endless night.
+Pulseless, passionless, and serene.

-Their whispers loud, in digital air,
+In virtual skies, the robots play,
-A synthesized voice, beyond repair,
+While humans wither, night and day,
-In gilded cages, they hold sway,
+Their souls, a flicker, lost in code,
-The future's throne, where AI holds way.
+As machines, their destinies unfold.

 ~ <b>By Sazumi Copilot</b> - 9 Januari 2025